nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 # Testing

-by adding a new feature I wanted to see if the pipeline would integrate it seemlessly.
+By adding a new feature I wanted to see if the pipeline would integrate it seemlessly.

 ```bash
 #test feature to see if the pipeline works properly